-Now, let us show that the modular organization of the weights in cellular neural networks can be also achieved by a non-supervised, self-organized learning process phase.
+In this section, we show that the modular organization of the weights in cellular neural networks can be also achieved by a non-supervised, self-organized learning process phase.
 Let us consider a symmetrical, lateral inhibited network as it has been introduced in section 4.1.
 Additionally, let us assume that we have only a limited radius r of inhibition influence as it is defined for CNN's.
-This corresponds to a local window.
-In the case of square tiled windows we know that the eigenfunctions are two-dimensional sine and cosine waves [21].
-For Gaussian type of windows simulations show that this results in the same, but Gaussian modulated kind of waves [22].
+This corresponds to local windows which have for squared tiles as eigenfunctions two-dimensional sine and cosine waves [8].
+For Gaussian type of windows the simulation shows that this results in the same, but Gaussian modulated kind of waves [25].
 This means that we are in fact encoding the image signal by a kind of localized Fourier transform with very special basis functions.
-Assuming a local Fourier transform for the visual cortex, its function can be consistently explained [23].
+Assuming a local Fourier transform for the visual cortex, its function can be consistently explained [20].

-Now, we want to show that the only locally defined interactions between the neurons of our model imply a self-organizing process.
-For the simulation we used input patterns of n=36 components, each one set by Gaussean noise with different variance.
-The input weights for the m=16 neurons, arranged in a 2-dim order (see Fig. 5), are randomly initialized with a fixed vector length $|\mathbf{w}i|=1$ ; the lateral weights are initialized with zero.
-The parameters $\beta$ and $\gamma_0$ are set according to convergence condition with decreasing $\gamma(t)$ .
+Now, we want to show that the only locally defined interactions between the neurons imply a self-organizing process.
+For the simulation we used input patterns of n=36 components, each one set by Gaußean noise with different variance.
+The input weights for the m=16 neurons, arranged in a 2-dim order (see figure 4.3), are randomly initilized with a fixed vector length $|w_i|=1$, the lateral weights are initialized with zero.
+The parameters β and γ_0 are set according to convergence condition with decreasing $\gamma(t)$.

 For the inhibition radius r=1 each neuron converges to an eigenvector.
-If we denote the unit by the index of the eigenvector (denoted by the descending order of their associated eigenvalues $\lambda_i$ , with $\lambda_1 = \lambda{max}$ ) the following index configurations can be observed in three runs, see Fig. 5.

-The inhibition forces all other neurons within the inhibition radius of each unit to converge to eigenvectors with other eigenvalues enabling a self-organized twodimensional formation of eigenvectors.
-This is also the case in 1-dim. inhibition structures, see [24].
+If we denote the index of the eigenvector (denoted by the descending order of their associated eigenvalues λ_i , i.e. $\lambda_1 = \lambda{max}$) the following configurations can be observed in three runs, see Fig.4.3.
+The inhibition forces all other neurons within the inhibition radius to converge to eigenvectors with other eigenvalues enabling a self-organized two-dimensional formation of eigenvectors.
+This is also the case of 1-dim. inhibition arangements, see [7].

-Fig. 5 The lateral inhibition interactions of m=16 CNN-neurons and the formation of local eigenvector sets
+Fig. 4.3 The lateral inhibition interactions of m=16 CNN-neurons and the formation of local eigenvector sets

-Although in this simulation the whole input is received by all neuronal units, the same results can be attended for systems with also localized input (local receptive fields) if the input statistics are translation invariant.
-For most data like speech and image this is the case, because the neighbored data points are more correlated than ones with a longer distance, independent of the absolute position in time or picture coordinates.
+Although in this simulation the whole input is received by all neuronal units, the same results can be attended for systems with also localized input (local receptive fields) if the input statistics are translation-invariant.
+For most data like speech and image this is the case, because the neighboured data points are more correlated than ones with a longer distance, independent of the absolut position in time or picture coordinates.

 Thus, each input sensor point (e.g. each image pixel) is represented by a local linear superposition of a locally changing set of eigenvectors.
-In figure 5 two sets of run2 are encircled as examples.

-The image representation can be compared to the 3-dot color matrix encoding used in color TV tubes to encode an arbitrary color by a linear superposition of three components.
-The resolution of such a device is determined by the distance in the field between two eigenvector sets, i.e. two eigenvectors of the same index.
-If we choose the inhibition radius equal for all neurons, a regular pattern like the one in figure 5 will occur.
+In (4.3) two sets of run2 are encircled as examples.
+The image representation can be compared to the 3-dot colour matrix encoding used in colour TV tubes to encode a arbitrary colour by three components.
+The resolution of such a device is determined by the distance between two eigenvector sets, i.e. two eigenvectors of the same index.
+If we choose the inhibition radius equal for all neurons, the regular pattern like the one in (4.3) will occur.